Massereene Barracks shooting: Trials

-On 14 March 2009, the PSNI arrested three men in connection with the killings, one of whom was former IRA prisoner Colin Duffy.
+On 14 March, the PSNI arrested three men in connection with the killings, one of whom was former IRA prisoner Colin Duffy.
 He had broken away from mainstream republicanism and criticised Sinn Féin's decision to back the new PSNI.
-On 25 March 2009, after a judicial review of their detention, all the men were ordered to be released by the Belfast High Court; Duffy was immediately re-arrested on suspicion of murder.
-On 26 March 2009, Duffy was charged with the murder of the two soldiers and the attempted murder of five other people.
-The following day he appeared in court for indictment and was remanded in custody to await trial after it was alleged that his full DNA profile was found on a latex glove inside the vehicle used by the gunmen.
-There was also soil found in the car they drove that matched the soil on the ground in front of the barracks.
+On 25 March, after a judicial review of their detention, all three men were ordered to be released by the Belfast High Court; Duffy was immediately re-arrested on suspicion of murder.
+On 26 March, Duffy was charged with the murder of the two soldiers and the attempted murder of five other people.
+The following day he appeared in court and was remanded in custody after it was alleged that his full DNA profile was found on a latex glove inside the vehicle used by the gunmen, and that soil from a hold‑all in the vehicle was reported to match soil taken from his boot.

 Brian Shivers, a cystic fibrosis sufferer, was charged with the soldiers' murders and the attempted murder of six other people.
 He was also charged with possession of firearms and ammunition with intent to endanger life.
 He was arrested in Magherafelt in July 2009.

-In January 2012 Shivers was convicted of the soldiers' murders, but Duffy was acquitted.
+In January 2012, Shivers was convicted of the soldiers' murders, but Duffy was acquitted.
 In January 2013, Shivers's conviction was overturned by Northern Ireland's highest appeals court.
-A May 2013 retrial found Shivers not guilty.
-He was cleared of all charges and immediately released from jail.
-The judge questioned why the Real IRA would choose Shivers as the gunman, with his cystic fibrosis and his engagement to a Protestant woman.
+A May 2013 retrial found him not guilty.
+He was cleared of all charges and released.
+The judge questioned why the Real IRA would choose Shivers as the gunman, given his cystic fibrosis and his engagement to a Protestant woman.